Accredited Exercise Physiologist MESSA

 STOTT PILATES® Certified Instructor

 BSc Kin, University of Alberta, Canada

-Originally from Canada, Stacey travelled to Perth in 2007 to complete her degree in Human Movement, and began her career as an Exercise Physiologist in early 2008.
-The fantastic clinic that kept Stacey in Perth gave her invaluable experience working with some of Perth's top Orthopaedic Surgeons, rehabilitating patients before and after a range of surgeries including joint replacements, tumour removals and tendon repairs.
+Originally from Canada, I travelled to Perth in 2007 to complete my BSc in Human Movement, and my career as an Exercise Physiologist began in early 2008.
+I was lucky enough to work directly with some of the city's top orthopaedic surgeons, rehabilitating patients before and after a range of surgeries including joint replacements, tumour removals and tendon repairs.